-At Agile India’s Business Agility Day, we have selected sessions to explore the various factors that are necessary when whole enterprises become agile in the true sense of the word.
+The program will help you explore the various factors that are necessary when whole enterprises become agile in the true sense of the word.
 The program will provide an understanding of how different aspects of the organisation can embrace agile thinking, explore the real challenges that organisations face when making these changes and highlight the business outcomes achievable when becoming an adaptive, agile organisation.

 In partnership with the Supporting Agile Adoption initiative of the Agile Alliance, the sessions on the Business Agility day explore the various aspects of this model and show how different businesses have adopted different ways of achieving the overall goal of becoming agile.

 Linda, known for her role in establishing the connection between the latest neuroscience and software development will kick off the conference with her keynote titled Experiments, the Good, the Bad, and the Beautiful